 The papers dwell on business education, health, mathematics education, and librarianship.

-“Factors that Contribute to Topping the Licensure Examination for Certified Public Accountants” by Dr. Emmanuel James P. Pattaguan, is published in an ESCI (Emerging Sources Citation Index) Journal, the Pacific Business Review International, March 2018 issue.
+“Factors that Contribute to Topping the Licensure Examination for Certified Public Accountants” by Dr. Emmanuel James P. Pattaguan, was published in an ESCI (Emerging Sources Citation Index) Journal, the Pacific Business Review International, March 2018 issue.

 Personal factors such as good study habits, strong faith in God, being consistent academically, determination, and positive outlook in life, represent the internal environment that plays a major role in the achievement of the topnotch graduates.

 School, home and peer factors, which constitute the external environment, likewise are contributory, the study found out.

 The study used qualitative-descriptive research method which sought to present and describe the participant cases based on their own accounts coupled with some validations from parents, teachers and classmates.
 The study made reference to Mueller’s Theory of Iceberg and Walberg’s Theory of Educational Productivity.

 The health study, “Adversity of Prolonged Extreme Cold Exposure among Adult Clients Diagnosed with Coronary Artery Diseases: A Primer for Recommending Community Health Nursing Intervention” by Dr. Eladio Martin S. Gumabay, Raquel Ramirez, Judy Mae Dimaya, and Mae M. Beltran, was published in Nursing Open, another ESCI Journal, in its December 2017 issue.